-Set out a list of what you want to achieve, and for each item, write down what you'll need to do.
+Set out a list of what you want to achieve.
+For each item, write down what you'll need to do.
 Make it manageable and achievable.
 The idea is not to freak yourself out, but to chart a course to where you want to be.
 As you work through the list, you'll see yourself approaching and reaching your goals.

-Write down appointments, notes and ideas in a diary or notebook, and use a wall planner and stick it somewhere prominent, like next to your bedroom door, so that important dates (or just planned fun times) don't pass you by..
+Write down appointments, notes and ideas in a diary, notebook, or calendar app, and use a wall planner and stick it somewhere prominent, like next to your bedroom door, so that important dates (or just planned fun times) don't pass you by.

-If you plan study into every single minute you've got, you'll probably end up stressed and unhappy.
-Make sure you've got time to do things you enjoy.
+If you cram study into every single minute you've got, you'll probably end up stressed and unhappy.
+Make sure you take time to relax and do things you enjoy.
 Whether it's sports, video games, music or anything else, don't let it go just because you're studying.
 Figure out the method of breaking up your study sessions that works best for you - many people swear by the Pomodoro technique, which recommends working in 25-minute intervals with short breaks in between, but you might find that longer study sessions work for you.
 Whatever you decide, try not to go any longer than an hour without taking a break.

-Time-management is a skill.
+Time management for students is a skill.
 Like any skill, some people are better at it than others.
 If you're struggling with it, talk to someone who can help – teachers, friends, family, lecturers and counsellors.
 You might find that a strict schedule works best for you, or you might find that changing things up helps keep you energised and on your toes.
 Whatever time management strategy works for you, there will be a person or a website ready with advice and wisdom to share.